rimsa/dumpcfgs/README.md

 dumpcfgs is a tool to dump (extract) control flow graphs (CFGs) statically from binary programs using the DynInst (https://www.dyninst.org/dyninst) API.
-It supports the output of CFGs in two formats: CFGgrind (https://github.com/rimsa/CFGgrind) for a easily parseable output and DOT (https://www.graphviz.org) for a human readable output.
+It supports the output of CFGs in two formats: CFGgrind (https://github.com/rimsa/CFGgrind) for an easily parseable output and DOT (https://www.graphviz.org) for a human readable output.

 ## Building